-- Incidence of transfusion; - Time in ICU; - Time to hospital discharge. - Mortality (all-cause and aneurysm-related) within 30 days, at 6 months, and annually to 5 years; - MAE Individual Components within 30 days, at 6 months, and annually to 5 years - Composite Major Adverse Events at 30 days, 6 months, and annually to 5 years; - Aneurysm rupture within 30 days, at 6 months, and annually to 5 years; - Conversion to open repair within 30 days, at 6 months, and annually to 5 years; - Adverse Events: All serious and non-serious events within 30 days, at 6 months, and annually to 5 years; - Device performance (aneurysm sac diameter change from the first post-operative CT scan; device migration; incidence of endoleak) at 30 days, 6 months, and annually to 5 years; - Renal function as assessed by estimated glomerular filtration rate (eGFR) pre-discharge and at 30 days, 6 months, and annually to 5 years; - Device Patency and Integrity at 30 days, 6 months, and annually to 5 years; - Luminal Thrombus Requiring Intervention at 30 days, 6 months, and annually to 5 years - Secondary endovascular procedure or open surgery within 30 days, at 6 months, and annually to 5 years for resolution of endoleak (Type I or III), device occlusion, migration, aneurysm sac expansion and/or a device defect.
+- Adjunctive device placement; - Subjects requiring blood transfusion; - Total procedure time; - Anesthesia time; - Concomitant procedures; - Time in ICU; - Time to hospital discharge. - Mortality (all-cause and aneurysm-related) within 30 days, 31 to 365 days, and annually at years 1 to 5; - MAE Individual Components within 30 days, 31 to 365 days, and at 1 year; - Aneurysm Rupture within 30 days, 31 to 365 days, and annually at years 1 to 5; - Conversion to open repair within 30 days, 31 to 365 days, and annually at years 1 to 5; - Adverse Events: All serious and non-serious events within 30 days, 31 to 365 days, and annually at years 1 to 5; - Renal function as assessed by estimated glomerular filtration rate (eGFR) pre-discharge and at 30 days, 6 months, and annually at years 1 to 5; - Endoleak as reported by Core Lab at 30 days, 6 months, and annually at years 1 to 5; - Device Patency and Integrity at 30 days, 6 months, and annually at years 1 to 5; - Aneurysm Sac Diameter as reported by Core Lab at 30 days, 6 months, and annually at years 1 to 5; - Migration (>5mm, >10mm) and clinically significant migration as reported by Core Lab at 30 days, 6 months, and annually at years 1 to 5; - Secondary endovascular procedures (including those performed for resolution of endoleaks, device thrombosis/occlusion, rupture, migration, fracture, kinking, infection, aneurysm sac expansion, renal artery stenosis, and/or a device defect) within 30 days, 31 to 365 days, and annually at years 1 to 5. - Gender Analysis for the primary safety and effectiveness endpoints. - Site Comparisons Analysis for the primary safety and effectiveness endpoints.